StudyQ/EE551-Project/README.md

 Hui Qu<br/>
 Project Name: Aircraft Wars<br/>
 ## Introduction
-I will use Python to design a game called 'Aircraft Wars'.
+Using Python to design a game called 'EE551Spring Aircraft Wars'.
 This is a flying shooting game, the overall environment is mainly around space.
 In a simple operation, the mouse moves freely in one place.
-The fighter follows the mouse and continuously launches the missile.
-When the enemy is hit by the missile of our plane, it disappears.
-At the same time, enemy fighters will also attack our aircraft, and moving the mouse up and down can also avoid attacks.
-What the player has to do in the game is to drive the fighter and attack the enemy's fighter.
+The aircraft is controled by keybord and continuously launches the bullet.
+When the enemy is hit by the bullet of our aircraft, it disappears.
+At the same time, enemy fighters will also attack our aircraft, and using keyboard to up and down can also avoid attacks.
+What the player has to do in the game is to drive the aircraft and attack the enemy's aircraft.

 ## Design Flow
 ### 1. Building a game framework